phenotypic/homebridge-web-boiler/README.md

 ## Description

-This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based boiler to to Apple's [HomeKit](http://www.apple.com/ios/home/).
+This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based boiler to Apple's [HomeKit](http://www.apple.com/ios/home/).
 Using simple HTTP requests, you can turn on/off the boiler as well as control it's temperature.

 ## Installation